MathKeyboardEngine/MathKeyboardEngine.Python/README.md

 ## MathKeyboardEngine for Python

 MathKeyboardEngine for Python provides the logic for a highly customizable virtual math keyboard.
-It is intended for use together with any LaTeX typesetting library (for example [matplotlib.mathtext](https://matplotlib.org/stable/api/mathtext_api.html), [sympy](https://www.sympy.org) or [Katex](https://katex.org/) in a webview as can be seen working in the PyQt6 example).
+It is intended for use together with any LaTeX typesetting library (for example [matplotlib.mathtext](https://matplotlib.org/stable/api/mathtext_api.html), [sympy in combination with the official latex install](https://www.sympy.org) or [Katex in a webview](https://katex.org/)).

 Also available: